neurodatascience/tractoflow_UKBB/README.md

 # Tractoflow UKBB
 Workflow and utilities to prepare the UKBB dataset for [Tractoflow](https://github.com/scilus/tractoflow) pre-processing

 On beluga the UKBiobank dataset is stored in squashfs files and are accessed by *overlay* mounting them within a singularity container.
 The Tractoflow pipeline requires [Nextflow](https://www.nextflow.io) to manage the pipeline.
 In the default configuration Tractoflow runs within a singularity container that is launched by nextflow.
 This was impossible to run with the UKBB squashed dataset.
 Nextflow would not pass the --overlay directives down to the singularithy instance.
 My solution is to invert the relationship: I run a Tractoflow singularity container that includes Nextflow in it.
-In this way I can get the squashfs files overlayed onto the conatainer instance, define a BIDS compliant directory at the root and run the Tractoflow pipeline on that.
+In this way I can get the squashfs files overlayed onto the container instance, define a BIDS compliant directory at the root, and run the Tractoflow pipeline on that.
 ## Issues and Solutions
 ### `tf_ukbb_bids_prep.sh`
 #### dwi correction